Setting income eligibility levels for local housing programs

 On the other hand, it generally costs more to serve lower-income households.

 While large shares of extremely low-income renters face severe housing cost burdens in every locality, the affordability picture further up the income spectrum varies substantially from city to city.
 Cities, towns, and counties should examine the share of renter and owner households at different income levels with both severe and moderate housing cost burdens to determine the relative incidence of housing cost burdens at different income levels.
-Municipalites should also examine the income level at which a household could comfortably afford a decent-quality unsubsidized unit in a typical neighborhood; this will help them determine the income level at which households no longer face significant housing cost challenges.
+Localities should also examine the income level at which a household could comfortably afford a decent-quality unsubsidized unit in a typical neighborhood; this will help them determine the income level at which households no longer face significant housing cost challenges.
+In larger localities, there may be significant variance in price and available supply in different neighborhoods; whereas, smaller localities may want to consider housing costs and available supply across the region.

-Many cities, towns, and counties adopt different housing programs and policies targeted at households of different levels.
+Many localities adopt different housing programs and policies targeted at households of different levels.

-The following are some of the factors that cities, towns, and counties may consider in determining which income level to target to which program:
+The following are some of the factors that localities may consider in determining which income level to target to which program:

 - In some cases, maximum income limits are tied to statutory limitations on how federal or state funding may be used.
 For example, federal financing through the HOME Investments Partnerships program may not be used to assist any households with incomes above 80 percent of AMI and 90 percent of the renter households served by the program must have incomes that do not exceed 60 percent of AMI.